-Evaluation Measure Scenario 1 Large civic/ entertainment use Scenario 2 Intensive employment use Scenario 3 Modest land use changes T-1: The Plan improves connections to and i dinopoli samon between the station, the Springwater Trail, the Ardenwald & Sellwood Moreland neighborhoods, and downtown Milwaukie.
-(Relative Ranking of Large civic/ entertainment facility on Opportunity Site B will decrease connectivity through the site Redevelopment of Opportunity Site B will provide a new street connection and new bike/ped paths through the site Renovation of part of Opportunity Site B will provide new pedestrian connections on part of the site Alternatives) All three scenarios inclu- adjacent areas outside of de the same set of new and ir of Opportunity Site B nproved connections to T-2: At Plan buildout, projected pedestrian and bicycle mode share is significantly increased through transit-supportive development and design, safe and convenient access and supportive amenities.
-(Relative Ranking of Alternatives) Increased density of office and commercial uses is expected to improve non-motor vehicle mode share somewhat Diverse mix of uses near Tacoma Station is expected to boost pedestrian and bicycle mode share the most among alternatives Minimal change in zoning does not promote an increase in the pedestrian/bicycle mode share T-3: At Plan buildout, the number of motor vehicle x × × trips on OR 99E does not exceed the "worst case" vehicle trip projection under existing zoning and/or mitigates those increases to ensure compliance with the Oregon Transportation Planning Rule.
-(Yes/No) Zoning ordinance amend ted to increase vehicle trips co dments and small operational s and will be explored in preparation improvements may be T-4: The duration of congestion on OR 99E, is lower than for other alternatives.
-(Relative Ranking of Alternatives) Under all three scenarios, OR 99E north of Ochoco Street does not exceed roadway capacity at any hour of the day T-5: The Plan is not predicated on ODOT making 1 1 1 motor vehicle capacity improvements to OR 99E.
-(Yes/No) e addressed either through do Drive, or with smaller operation opprovements)
+Goal Evaluation Measure Scenario 1 Large civic/ Scenario 2 Scenario 3 Modest land use changes entertainment use u T-1: The Plan improves connections to and Transportation between the station, the Springwater Trail, the Ardenwald & Sellwood Moreland neighborhoods, and downtown Milwaukie.
+(Relative Ranking of Large civic/ entertainment facility on Opportunity Site B will decrease connectivity through the site Redevelopment of Opportunity Site B will provide a new street connection and new bike/ped paths through the site • Renovation of part of Opportunity Site B will provide new pedestrian connections on part of the site T Alternatives) All three scenarios include adjacent areas outside of e the same set of new and in Opportunity Site B nproved connections to T-2: At Plan buildout, projected pedestrian and bicycle mode share is significantly increased through transit-supportive development and design, safe and convenient access and supportive amenities.
+(Relative Ranking of Alternatives) Increased density of office and commercial uses is expected to improve non-motor vehicle mode share somewhat • Diverse mix of uses near Tacoma Station is expected to boost pedestrian and bicycle mode share the most among alternatives Minimal change in zoning does not promote an increase in the pedestrian/bicycle mode share T-3: At Plan buildout, the number of motor vehicle × × × trips on OR 99E does not exceed the "worst case" vehicle trip projection under existing zoning and/ or mitigates those increases to ensure compliance with the Oregon Transportation Planning Rule.
+(Yes/No) All scenarios are estimated to increase vehicle trips compared to existing zoning Zoning ordinance amendments and small operational improvements may be used to mitigate impacts and will be explored in preparing a draft Station Area Plan.
+T-4: The duration of congestion on OR 99E, is lower than for other alternatives.
+(Relative Ranking of Alternatives) • Under all three scenarios, OR 99E north of Ochoco Street does not exceed roadway capacity at any hour of the day T-5: The Plan is not predicated on ODOT making $\checkmark$ $\checkmark$ $\checkmark$ motor vehicle capacity improvements to OR 99E.
+(Yes/No) • Traffic mitigations can be addressed either through down-zoning in the study area south of Mailwell Drive, or with smaller operational improvements on 99E (not mainline capacity improvements)